 School secretary Claire Robertson said the miniature laptops were already being put to good use to help the children with their lessons.

 ‘We’re so thankful to the shoppers and the Co-op for giving their dividends to us.
 We wouldn’t have been able to afford these laptops otherwise.
 Before the children had to share a few laptops and a really old iPad, so this money has made a massive difference to the technology we’re able to provide.

 “The whole school has access to the Chromebooks which is absolutely brilliant.
 They are ideal for young children because they’re small and easy to handle.”

 The school has 60 pupils aged four to 11 who can use the shareable, web-based devices for their curriculum work.

 The grant to the Friends of Howard Primary School has come from Tamworth Co-op’s Community Dividend Fund which hands out thousands of pounds annually to good causes.

-Each of its eleven convenience stores, including the one in Whittington, adopts a charity or other local organisation to support, based on nominations from customers.
+Each of its eleven convenience stores, including the one in Whittington, adopts a charity or other local organisation to support.